syegulalp/pixie_web/README.md

 `pixie_web` (or just `pixie` for short) is a proof-of-concept mini-web framework for Python, a la [`bottle`](http://bottlepy.org/), that relies intentionally on the latest version of Python (3.8+) and its `async` idioms.

+> This project is currently very unstable and under heavy development.

 I wrote it mostly to teach myself `async` and modern Python, but if it seems like it could be genuinely useful, please feel free to submit pull requests.

 `pixie_web`'s distinct feature is that it can satisfy requests on different routes using different processing mechanisms: